Now that you’ve had your baby, you are ready to get your body back on track. But, as you likely know, this is no easy feat.

 And that’s natural.

-For some, leaving our young ones may fill us with feelings of anxiety or concern, thus creating a barrier that keeps us from being able to truly relax into our workouts.
+For some, leaving our young ones may fill us with feelings of anxiety or concern, thus creating a barrier that keeps us from being able to truly relax in our workouts.

 A better way for Mom and Baby: